 I prefer to be a macro-manager.
 I like to lead leaders.
-That means I try to cast the vision for a team and get out of the way, releasing each team member to do his or her work in their own individual way.
+This means I try to cast the vision for a team and get out of the way, releasing each team member to do his or her work in their own individual way.

 There are times, however, where more micro-management may be needed by senior leadership.
 More coaching, encouraging or correction may be needed for a season.